1. Camp Fires

-You don’t need to call me at 5am when you see him or his soldiers walking around.
-He is ok, just making sure that everyone behaves.
-He is our alpha rooster.
-He makes sure that all the roosters start crowing at 3am everyday (there are currently 7 roosters).
-If you don’t like the sound of roosters while you are asleep bring earplugs.
+Roosters start crowing at 2-3am everyday (there are currently 5 roosters).
+If you don’t like the sound of roosters while you are trying to sleep bring earplugs.
 If you forget them, I sell them for $2/pair.

-This is another reason why dogs must be on leashes.
+One reason why dogs must be on leashes.
 If your dog attacks and injures one of my animals, I will be very upset and charge you the value of that animal.
 Your dog=your responsibility.

 Make sure any guests you bring are aware of EVERYTHING, including the compost toilet rules and what amenities are or are not available.